Whether you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 The at number followed by Amperage tells you how hot the welder is able to go.

-Going over the duty cycle will trigger the over temperature switch to stop you from damaging your welder.
+Going over the duty cycle will trigger the over temperature switch.
+The over temperature switch stops you welding and prevents damage to your welder.

 With both welders, should you trigger the over temperature light, 15 minutes must be waited to cool each welder before welding again.

-Take a look at the Hobart Handler 140 on Amazon
+Take a look at Today’s Price on the Hobart Handler 140 on Amazon

 Welding Voltage Side by Side